Grassroots Outreach Basics

-- Process constituent letter forms and file field reports to finish up.
+- Process constituent letter forms and submit field reports to finish up.

 Preparing your presentation

 You can use the solution-based CCL's introductory slide deck created by the Presenters & Schedulers Action Team, or create your own from scratch.
-If creating your own, review the presentation sequence research for tips on how to best construct your presentation so that your audience hears your message and acts.
+If creating your own, review the presentation sequence research for tips on how to best construct your presentation so that your audience hears your message and acts on it.